iamvery/iamvery.github.com/_posts/2016-02-25-usage-tests.md

 Call it like it is.
 If you're testing the usage of you library, it's a usage test.
 You could call it whatever you want, examples, acceptance, etc.
-The point is to communicate the intend, and to be honest if a convention is established that's recognizable everyone wins.
+The point is to communicate the intent, and to be honest if a convention is established that's recognizable everyone wins.
 At a certain point, you're library is probably too big to test its usage in a single file (small files communicate intent).
 Then create a `test/usage/` directory and write descriptive test files there.
 All in the name of communicating intent.